In this tutorial, we’ll demonstrate how to programmatically find out which version of Spring, JDK, and Java our application is using.

 3. Getting JDK Version

-Next, let's get the JDK version that is currently used in our project.
-It's important to note that Java and the JDK are not the same thing, so they'll have different version numbers.
+Next, we’ll get the JDK version that we’re currently using in our project.
+It’s important to note that Java and the JDK aren’t the same thing, so they’ll have different version numbers.

-If we're using Spring 4.x, there is a class called JdkVersion that can be used to get this information.
-However, this class was removed from Spring 5.x – so let's take that into account and work around it.
+If we’re using Spring 4.x, there’s a class called JdkVersion, which we can use to get this information.
+However, this class was removed from Spring 5.x, so we’ll have to take that into account and work around it.

-Internally, the Spring 4.x JdkVersion class was getting the version from the SystemProperties class, so let's do the same.
-Making use of the class SystemProperties, let's access the property java.version:
+Internally, the Spring 4.x JdkVersion class was getting the version from the SystemProperties class, so we can do the same.
+Making use of the class SystemProperties, we’ll access the property java.version: